How To Set Up A Merchant Account

 In most cases, it also saves you from paying additional setup costs or higher equipment fees.

 Additionally, when doing a comparison between each service provider, you should also look at the types of businesses they serve and their customer support.
+24/7 live support is crucial to quickly resolve any payment issues that may arise.

 Some payment processors also have different restrictions for what they consider high-risk businesses, as well as how they handle PCI compliance.